rubenIzquierdo/lda_wsd/README.md

 The exacts test folds used for the experiments of the paper will be downloaded and unzipped automatically with the installation script.
 In this way is possible to reproduce all the experiments and figures.
 The data will be found on the folder `lda_wsd/ancora_eval_paper`.
 This folder can be used as it is (make sure you have also the `ancora_naf` folder in the root folder) by the rest of training and evaluation scripts (and baselines).

+All the lemma outputs for the baselines and different experiments of the paper can be found at http://kyoto.let.vu.nl/~izquierdo/lda_wsd_data/results_lda_wsd.tgz

 ##Baselines##